Academic Common Market

-NKU is a member of the Greater Cincinnati Consortium of Colleges and Universities, which allows NKU students to take courses from GCCCU member schools and from schools affiliated with the Southwestern Ohio Council for Higher Education when those courses are not available at NKU.
+NKU is a member of the Greater Cincinnati Collegiate Connection (GC3), which allows NKU students to take courses from GC3 member schools when those courses are not available at NKU.

-A list of colleges and universities that are members of GCCCU or SOCHE follows the list of policies below.
+A list of colleges and universities that are members of GC3 follows the list of policies below.

-- NKU students may enroll in courses at a GCCCU member institution providing that the course(s) is not offered at NKU for one academic year.
-Exception: the student has officially applied for graduation with the Office of the Registrar and needs a course(s) to graduate.
-If the course(s) is not available at a GCCCU campus, then, and only then, students can enroll for those courses at a SOCHE school.
+- NKU students may enroll in courses at a GC3 member institution providing that the course(s) is not offered at NKU for one academic year.
+Exception: the student has officially applied for graduation with the Office of the University Registrar and needs a course(s) to graduate.
 Course availability at a consortium college or university is on a space-available basis and students are responsible for ensuring they have taken the necessary prerequisites for consortium course(s).